simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

-    In case you wish to develop a custom lifestyle, we strongly advice posting a question on the Forum.
+    In case you wish to develop a custom lifestyle, we strongly advise posting a question on `our Forum <https://simpleinjector.org/forum>`_.
 We will be able to guide you through this process.